Social Innovation Lab 2025 cover image

 7 November 2025 at 09:00 — 7 November 2025 at 10:30

-Plenary session: Investing in Professionals - strengthening child services through innovation, community, and multidisciplinary teams
+Expert Panel: Investing in Professionals - strengthening child services through innovation, community, and multidisciplinary teams

 Cities across Europe have been facing staff shortages in the social and care sectors serving children.
 This plenary session will explore innovative ways to strengthen existing teams, invest in training, mentoring, and leadership development, and make these professions more attractive long term.
 This line of work is hard and requires constant training in multiple fields.
 Children often present with various challenges in different settings: a child might show early signs of mental health struggles in kindergarten or indicators of neglect or maltreatment at an after-school community event.
 This makes multidisciplinary teams and a strong community of professionals essential so that teachers, social workers, health staff, and community actors can all recognise early warning signs, offer initial support, and bring in the right professionals to address complex problems.